affanu02/E-Store-Search/README.md

  - run the coded with the assist of gradle:        gradle run --args='inputFile.txt' --console=plain

 in this case the input file is inputted and named inputFile.txt in the package.

-***NOTE: the package name is assign1 since I added onto the assignemnt1 from before** **NOTE: when running above lines in command line, sometimes this warning is displayed:
-            uses unchecked or unsafe operations.
-            Note: Recompile with -Xlint:unchecked for details.